silkrow/DesktopBackgroundGenerator/texts/QA.md

 A:

-	Just type 'gqq' in that line!
+	Just type 'gqq' at that line!
 	Use 'gqip' to wrap a whole paragraph.
 ---
 26. What does a virtual filesystem(VFS) in Linux do(vaguely)?